 B.A.
 Oberlin College, 1997; M.A.
 Brown University, 2003; Ph.D.
 2007.

 Jessica Barr's research interests include medieval visionary and dream vision literature, hagiography, and the role of reading in medieval devotional activity, as well as feminist approaches to medieval literature.
 Geographically, her focus tends to be on France, Germany, Belgium, and Britain; temporally, it lies in the twelfth through the fourteenth centuries.
-Her current book project, “Intimate Reading: Textual Encounters in Medieval Women’s Visions and Vitae," explores how medieval women mystical writers sought to transform the book into a point of encounter between the reader and God.
+Her forthcoming book, Intimate Reading: Textual Encounters in Medieval Women’s Visions and Vitae (University of Michigan Press), explores how medieval women mystical writers sought to transform the book into a point of encounter between the reader and God.
 Her first book, Willing to Know God: Visionaries and Dreamers in the Middle Ages (Columbus: Ohio State University Press, 2010) argues for concurrent readings of visionary literature and dream vision poetry based on their related understandings of the vision as an epistemological tool.
 Prior to joining the faculty at the University of Massachusetts Amherst, she was Associate Professor of English and Chair of the Humanities Division at Eureka College.

 - Comp-Lit 245 AL: Legends of King Arthur

 - Comp-Lit 391DV: Dreams, Visions, and the Supernatural

 - Comp-Lit 592: Medieval Women Writers (blended graduate/undergraduate seminar)